Kosovo – Rehabilitation Centre Streha

-Project Share is active in the health and education sectors.
-In both areas, the project cooperates with regional and national authorities and other relevant organizations.
+Project Share is active in the health sector.
+The project cooperates with regional and national authorities and other relevant organizations.

 The Nutrition Centre of Project Share opened in September 2009.
-About 400 children have been given a a second chance thanks to the Nutrition Centre.
+To date, about 970 children have been given a a second chance thanks to the Nutrition Centre.

 Children treated are generally between one and three years old.
-Mothers spend an average of about six weeks in the Nutrition Centre until the child has recovered.
+Mothers spend an average of about nine weeks in the Nutrition Centre until the child has recovered.

 In addition to rehabilitating children, mothers are taught,in a concrete and practical way, to improve their children’s nutrition and health in a sustainable manner through locally available food and resources.
 In addition, basic hygiene measures are taught.
 The main priority of Project Share is the sharing of knowledge.
 Thus, future malnutrition can and must be prevented.
 Women are encouraged to share the knowledge they have just acquired in their neighbourhood so that many other families can benefit from it.